 At Cape Fear Valley Medical Center, our extensive team of board-certified surgeons help deliver exceptional and compassionate care to patients who come to us from across Southeastern North Carolina and beyond.

-James Classen, M.D., serves as the Supervising Medical Director for Cape Fear Valley Health's Bariatric and Wellness Program.
+Daniel McCullough, MD, serves as the Medical Director for Cape Fear Valley Health's Bariatric and Wellness Program.